MythBusters (2005 season): Episode 31 – "Breaking Glass"

-Breaking Glass
+Can a Singer Break Glass?

-Adam and Jamie investigate whether a human voice could shatter glass, as perpetuated in stories of opera singers and demonstrated by Ella Fitzgerald in a commercial for Memorex and Jim Gillette in the music video for Nitro's Freight Train.
+Adam and Jamie investigate whether a human voice could shatter glass, as perpetuated in stories of opera singers and demonstrated by Ella Fitzgerald in a commercial for Memorex and Jim Gillette in the music video for Nitro's "Freight Train".

-Rolling Stone Gathers No Moss
+Rolling Stone

-The Build Team takes on another old adage, and sees if it remains relevant in modern use.
+The Build Team takes on another old adage and sees if it remains relevant in modern use.
 This became the longest MythBusters experiment on record—over six months long.